skrysm/ide-settings/settings/Visual Studio/README.md

 * Extensions Menu
    * Uncheck "ReSharper" (this way, the ReSharper menu again appears in the VS menu bar directly)

+### Visual Studio Settings Synchronization

+Visual Studio's handling of its settings has always been bad (in my opinion).

+The main problem (as far as I understand it) is that Visual Studio does *not* save its settings when you hit the "Ok" button in the settings dialog but when you close Visual Studio.
+Also, it *always* saves *all* of its settings - even if no settings have been changed.
+And since settings are *not* synchronized between running Visual Studio instances, you can make settings changes in one instance but effectively lose them if you don't close *that* instance last.

+This effect is "amplified" when enabling Visual Studio's settings synchronization because you now not only need to consider the Visual Studio instances on your *current* machine - but **on all machines** you have Visual Studio running.
+So, the last instance on all of your machines "wins".

+In my trial of this feature I managed to **lose all of my settings** in just 5 minutes (because settings synchronization is enabled on *fresh* Visual Studio installations).

+So, my conclusion is:

+> Do **not** use Visual Studio settings synchronization!

+As a side note: The synchronized settings are not versioned (in Git or something similar, like for example in IntelliJ's settings sync functionality).
+So you can *not* easily recover from losing all your settings by simply going to an older revision/commit.

 ## Migrating Window Layout from older Visual Studio Version